An Objective Improvement Approach to Solving Discounted Payoff Games

-Moreover, if $\sigma$ describes co-optimal strategies, then $f_\sigma (\val)=0$ holds for $\val=\val(\mathcal G)$ (and for this valuation only), which establishes the first claim. \end{proof}
+Moreover, if $\sigma$ describes co-optimal strategies, then $f_\sigma (\val)=0$ holds for $\val=\val_{\mathcal G}$ (and for this valuation only), which establishes the first claim. \end{proof}

 The theorem above ensures that, in case the condition at Line 6 holds, the algorithm terminates and provides the value of the game that then allows us to infer optimal strategies of both players.
-Otherwise we have to improve the objective function and make another iteration of the while loop.
-At Line 7, $\mathsf{ChooseBetterStrategies}$ can be any procedure that, for $f_\sigma(\val) \neq 0$, provides a pair of strategy $\sigma'$ \emph{better} than $\sigma$ as defined in the following subsection.
+Otherwise, we have to improve the objective function and make another iteration of the while loop.
+At Line 7, $\mathsf{ChooseBetterStrategies}$ can be any procedure that, for $f_\sigma(\val) \neq 0$, provides a joint strategy $\sigma'$ \emph{better} than $\sigma$ as defined below.